LaunchCodeEducation/java-web-development/docs/_sources/chapters/enums/intro.rst.txt

    We mentioned above that all classes define a data type.
 Is the inverse of this statement true?
 In other words, do all data types correspond to a class? (*Hint:* Try to think of a data type that is NOT a class.)

+   #.
+Yes, everything in Java is a class.
+   #.
+No, there are data types that do not correspond to a class.
+(Be sure to provide an example.)

+.. ans: b, primitive data types are not classes.

 .. admonition:: Question

    Which of the following would NOT be a good choice for an enum type?